voicesauce/opensauce-python/MAC-OS-X.md

         $ brew install python numpy scipy

+    If you want to install the Python 3 versions, use

+        $ brew install python3
+        $ brew install numpy --with-python3
+        $ brew install matplotlib --with-python3

     Now the Homebrew package versions of Python, NumPy, and SciPy are installed.

 *   You can install the Anaconda distribution of Python.
-Follow the directions on the [Anaconda website](https://www.continuum.io) and install the Python 2.7 version.
+Follow the directions on the [Anaconda website](https://www.continuum.io) and install Python.
 NumPy and SciPy come pre-installed.

 If you only want to play with the software and don't use Python very often, using the pre-installed Python (Method 1) might be appropriate.
 If you use